The Greatest Flying Stories Ever Told

 Genre: Aviation

-It’s a mix of excerpts from aviation novels, memoirs and histories.
+This aviation anthology is a mix of excerpts from classic novels, memoirs and histories.
 Several are from popular books many of us have already read.

 The better of the bunch includes snippets from old favorites—almost mandatory reading for pilots or those interested in flying: “The Spirit of St. Louis” by Charles Lindberg; “West With The Night” by Beryl Markham; “Yeager” by Chuck Yeager; and “The Right Stuff” by Tom Wolfe.

 And “Fire and Rain” by American journalist Jerome Greer Chandler is intense.
 It’s about the Delta Flight 191 crash at Dallas-Fort Worth in 1985.
-Presented in clinical fashion and offered as a lesson learned, you can feel the pressure build as you walk through events leading to the accident.
+It’s presented in clinical fashion and offered as a lesson learned, but you can feel the pressure build as you walk through events leading to the accident.

-The Greatest Flying Stories Ever Told is worth a read even if it doesn’t always live up to its title.
-Use it as a springboard into the aviation classics you haven’t read in awhile.
+Despite its inconsistencies, The Greatest Flying Stories Ever Told is worth a read even if it doesn’t always live up to its title.
+Use it as a springboard into the aviation classics you haven’t visited in awhile.

 Quotes